Evaluating Sheffield City Council's smoking cessation incentive scheme for priority groups

 Project aims

-Specifically, the evaluation will investigate:
+Specifically, the evaluation investigated:

 - The strengths and weaknesses of the incentive scheme.